Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA

-The census of stellar tidal streams around nearby massive galaxies has significantly grown from recent deep imaging of the low-surface brightness sky.
-In this work we study the striking case of a blue narrow stream with a possible globular cluster-like progenitor around the Milky Way-size galaxy NGC~7241 and its foreground dwarf companion.
-We present a follow-up spectroscopic study of this stream based on data taken with the MEGARA instrument at the 10.4-m Gran Telescopio Canarias using the integral field spectroscopy mode.
-Although our data suggest that this compact object in the stream is actually a foreground Milky Way halo star, we detect emission lines overlapping a less compact, bluer and fainter blob of the stream that is clearly visible in both ultra-violet and optical deep images.
+\abstract {} {In this work we aim to study the striking case of a narrow blue stream with a possible globular cluster-like progenitor around the NGC~7241 galaxy and its foreground dwarf companion.
+We want to figure out if the stream was generated by tidal interaction with NGC~7241 or it first interacted with the foreground dwarf companion and later both fell together towards NGC~7241.} {We use four sets of observations, including a follow-up spectroscopic study of this stream based on data taken with the MEGARA instrument at the 10.4-m Gran Telescopio Canarias using the integral field spectroscopy mode, Mount Lemmon 0.80-meter telescope, Telescopio Nazionale Galileo, DESI imaging Legacy surveys and GALEX archival data.
+We also use high resolution zoom-in cosmological simulations.} {Our data suggest that the compact object we detected in the stream is a foreground Milky Way halo star.
+Near this compact object we detect emission lines overlapping a less compact, bluer, and fainter blob of the stream that is clearly visible in both ultra-violet and optical deep images.
 From its heliocentric systemic radial velocity derived from the [\ion{O}{iii}]$\lambda$5007\AA\ lines ($V_{\rm syst}$= 1548.58$\pm$1.80\,km\,s$^{-1}$) and new UV and optical broad-band photometry, we conclude that this over-density could be the actual core of the stream, with an absolute magnitude of M${g}\sim$ -10 and a $g-r$ = 0.08 $\pm$ 0.11, consistent with a remnant of a low-mass dwarf satellite undergoing a current episode of star formation.
-From the width of the stream and assuming a circular orbit, we calculate that the progenitor mass is between $6.4\times10^6 {\rm M}_\odot-2.7\times10^7 {\rm M}_\odot$, which is typical of a dwarf galaxy, but its mass could be substantially lower if the stream is on a very radial orbit.
+From the width of the stream and assuming a circular orbit, we calculate that the progenitor mass can be the typical of a dwarf galaxy, but it could also be substantially lower if the stream is on a very radial orbit or it was created by tidal interaction with the companion dwarf instead of with NGC~7241.
 These estimates also suggest that this is one of the lowest mass streams detected so far beyond the Local Group.
-We find that blue stellar streams containing star formation regions are commonly predicted by high-resolution cosmological simulations of galaxies lighter than the Milky Way.
+Finally, we find that blue stellar streams containing star formation regions are commonly predicted by high-resolution cosmological simulations of galaxies lighter than the Milky Way.
 This scenario is consistent with the processes explaining the bursty star formation history of some dwarf satellites, which are followed by a gas depletion and a fast quenching once they enter within the virial radius of their host galaxies for the first time.
-Thus, it is likely that the stream's progenitor is suffering a star-formation burst comparable to those that have shaped the star-formation history of several Local Group dwarfs in the last few Gigayears.
+Thus, it is likely that the stream's progenitor is suffering a star-formation burst comparable to those that have shaped the star-formation history of several Local Group dwarfs in the last few Gigayears.} {}